dorin-suletea/DoublePotato/README.md

 # DoublePotato

-What is: YouTube playlist offline player.
+YouTube playlist offline player. <br>
-  * This app will keep track of your youtube playlists and allow to play them in offline mode.
+This app will keep track of your youtube playlists and allow to play them in offline mode.

 ##### Features : #####
   * YouTube sync = extracts information about playlists created by an account.